Peeragogy/Peeragogy.github.io/workbook.md

 business to make other people's lives better in the business environment.

-**D** To pick up on what Paola said about the process.
+**DM** To pick up on what Paola said about the process.
 Sometimes we like to think in our imaginations that Peeragogy is this, but then we realize that it's something more.
 It's like process within us and how we evolve this notion.
 It means much more each time we refer to